Anger In Nepal Over Relief Delays As Flood Toll Hits 225

 At least 225 people were killed in the floods, with another 24 still missing, according to police.
 More than 4,000 others were rescued.

-Nepal's weather bureau said preliminary data showed 240 millimetres (9.4 inches) of rain fell in the 24 hours to Saturday morning, the biggest single-day downpour in more than two decades.
+Nepal's weather bureau said preliminary data showed 240 millimetres of rain fell in the 24 hours to Saturday morning, the biggest single-day downpour in more than two decades.

 Experts said authorities did not prepare adequately for the disaster despite forecasts of intense storms.